devikaharshey/my-space/README.md

 ## 🗂️ Project Description

 <div id="project-description">
-  <span style="font-weight: bold;">MySpace</span> is a full-stack web application that works like Google Drive.
+  <span style="color: blue;">MySpace</span> is a full-stack web application that works like Google Drive.
 It lets you upload, organize, and share files easily.
 Built with Next.js, TypeScript, and Tailwind CSS, it offers a modern and responsive user experience.
-With <span style="font-weight: bold;">MySpace</span>, you can manage your files seamlessly, making it an excellent tool for personal and professional use.
+With <span style="color: blue;">MySpace</span>, you can manage your files seamlessly, making it an excellent tool for personal and professional use.
 </div>

 ## 💻 Tech Stack